 Geostationary satellite provides information in the TIR domain with a frequency down to 15 min, but for resolutions well above the kilometric scale (Anderson et al., 2011).
 On the other hand, some sun synchronous satellites (MODIS, AATSR) provide data once or twice a day at kilometric resolution.
-For shorter space scales, of the same order of magnitude as the average field size in most agricultural systems, data can be

-- available every week or so if data from several platforms (e.g. ASTER, Landsat, ...) are combined.
-The large temporal gaps between two successive acquisitions with the existing satellites lead to the proposal of the MISTIGRI (MIcro Satellite for Thermal Infrared GRound surface Imaging, Lagouarde et al., 2012) satellite mission by CNES - and the scientific community.
-This mission would provide surface temperature data with a daily revisit and a 50 to 60 m spatial resolution and would therefore be particularly suited to monitor evapotranspiration at field scale.
+For shorter spatial scales, of the same order of magnitude as the average field size in most agricultural systems, data can be available every week or so if data from several platforms (e.g. ASTER, Landsat, among others) are combined.
+The large temporal gaps between two successive acquisitions with the existing satellites lead to the proposal of the MISTIGRI (MIcro Satellite for Thermal Infrared GRound surface Imaging, Lagouarde et al., 2012) satellite mission by CNES (Centre National d'Etudes Spatiales, French space agency) and the scientific community.
+This mission would provide surface temperature data with a daily revisit and a 50 to 60 m spatial resolution and would therefore be particularly suited to monitoring evapotranspiration at field scale.

-Most methods using information in the TIR domain rely on once-a-day data, generally acquired around noon, in late morning or early afternoon.
+Most methods using information in the TIR domain rely on data acquired once-a-day, generally around noon, in late morning or early afternoon.
 As a consequence, the diurnal cycle of the energy budget is not accounted for and most methods compute an instantaneous energy budget at the time of the satellite overpass.
 They thus provide a single instantaneous evaporation or latent heat flux, whereas a daily average is usually required for hydrological applications.

-In order to estimate daily and seasonal evapotranspiration (ET) using remote sensing there is a need to extrapolate daily ET from an instantaneous measurement to reconstruct hourly variations of ET and interpolate ET between two daily ET values to reconstruct sequences of daily cumulated ET.
+In order to estimate daily and seasonal evapotranspiration (ET) using remote sensing, there is a need to extrapolate daily ET from an instantaneous measurement to reconstruct hourly variations of ET and interpolate ET between two successive daily ET values to reconstruct continuous sequences of daily cumulated ET.
 Cloud occurrence is also an issue and no data is acquired under cloudy conditions.
 Data availability therefore depends on both the overpass frequency and the cloud cover conditions.

-Different methods have been developed to scale daily evapotranspiration from a onetime-of-day measurement.
-These essentially rely on a self preservation or a known diurnal shape of the ratio of the latent heat flux (LE) to a scale factor whose diurnal evolution can in turn be easily resolved.
-This scale factor is usually either a radiation term (global solar incoming radiation $R_g$ , net radiation $R_n$ , total incoming radiation ...), the available energy ( $R_n - G$ where G is the ground heat flux) or a maximum evapotranspiration rate, either a potential evapotranspiration rate or the reference evapotranspiration rate as defined in (Allen et al., 1998).
+Different methods have been developed to scale daily evapotranspiration from a one-time-of-day measurement.
+These methods essentially rely on a self preservation or a known diurnal shape of the ratio of the latent heat flux (LE) to a scale factor whose diurnal evolution can in turn be easily resolved.
+This scale factor is usually either a radiation term (global solar incoming radiation R_g , net radiation R_n , total incoming radiation, etc.), the available energy ($R_n - G$ where G is the ground heat flux) or a maximum evapotranspiration rate, either a potential evapotranspiration rate or the reference evapotranspiration rate defined by Allen et al. (1998).

-Often, diurnal self-preservation of the evaporative fraction (EF) is used to solve the problem of scaling ET from a once a day measurement.
-The evaporative fraction is defined as the ratio between the latent heat flux and the available energy at the land surface (EF = $LE/(R_n - G)$ ).
+The most commonly used method assumes the diurnal self-preservation of the evaporative fraction (EF).
+The evaporative fraction is defined as the ratio between the latent heat flux and the available energy at the land surface (EF = $LE/(R_n - G)$).

-Shuttleworth et al. (1989), Nichols and Cuenca (1993) and Crago and Brutsaert (1996) observed from in situ measurements on typical few days and in various situations, that EF is nearly constant during daytime under clear sky days.
+Shuttleworth et al. (1989), Nichols and Cuenca (1993) and Crago and Brutsaert (1996) observed from in situ measurements taken on a few typical days and in various bio-pedoclimatic conditions that EF is nearly constant during daytime under clear sky days.